Otto Hellmuth

 Otto Hellmuth (22 July 1896 - 20 April 1968) was a member of the Nazi Party and the Gauleiter in Lower Franconia (Unterfranken) from 1928 to 1945.

 Early life

-Born at Markt Einersheim, during World War I he entered service as a Kriegsfreiwilliger in the Bavarian Army, assigned successively to Infanterie-Regiment Nr.
-9, Reserve-Infanterie-Regiment Nr.
-4 and Landwehr-Infanterie-Regiment Nr.
-8. He was wounded in action four times.
+Born at Markt Einersheim, Hellmuth attended Volksschule and Realschule between 1902 and 1914.
+On the outbreak of World War I, he entered service as a Kriegsfreiwilliger (war volunteer) in the Bavarian Army, assigned successively to Infantry Regiment 9, Reserve Infantry Regiment 4 and Landwehr Infantry Regiment 8.
+He was wounded in action four times.
 He returned to Germany in October 1918 after being severely gassed.
-He studied dentistry at the University of Freiburg and the University of Würzburg.
+Hellmuth then studied dentistry at the University of Freiburg and the University of Würzburg.
+Between 1919 and 1922, he was active in distributing leaflets for the Deutschvölkischer Schutz- und Trutzbund, the largest and most active antisemitic organization in Germany.
 He received his doctorate in 1922 and began practice as a dentist.